NixOS/rfcs/rfcs/0166-nix-formatting.md

 ### Function application

-- In a function application chain, the first element is treated as the "function" and the remaining ones as "arguments".
+In a function application chain, the first element is treated as the "function" and the remaining ones as "arguments".

 - As many arguments as possible must be fit onto the first line.
-  - If all but the last argument do fit, then the last argument may get absorbed, i.e. also start on the first line.
+- If there is at most one multi-line argument that can be absorbed and all other arguments before/after fit onto a single line respectively, then that multi-line argument is absorbed.
-  - If an earlier argument does not fit onto the first line, then that argument and all the following ones must start on their own line.
+- Otherwise, the first argument not fitting onto the first line will start a new line with indentation, and all subsequent arguments will start on their own line as well.
   - All arguments that are not on the same line as the function must be indented by one level.

 **Examples:**